modamaan/mockinterview_platform/README.md

 ## Features
 - **Tailored AI Interviews:** Dynamically generated questions based on the desired job role, description, and years of experience.
 - **Real-time Emotion & Face Detection:** Client-side emotion detection using `face-api.js` that tracks your dominant emotion, confidence level, and alerts you if you look away from the camera.
-- **Live Transcription:** Speech-to-text integration to automatically capture your spoken answers.
+- **Live Transcription (Whisper):** Speech-to-text integration using OpenAI Whisper to automatically and accurately capture your spoken answers.
 - **Detailed AI Feedback:** Receive a rating out of 10, an ideal answer comparison, and actionable feedback for every single question.
 - **Interview Analytics Dashboard:** Get an overall interview grade, track your dominant mood/confidence, and review past performances.
 - **Previous Year Questions (PYQs):** Access a repository of standard interview questions with properly formatted code-block solutions.